 6. Kubernetes – Container orchestration and management

-Kubernetes alternatives include Docker, Amazon Elastic Kubernetes Service (EKS), Red Hat Openshift, Rancher, etc.
+Kubernetes alternatives include Docker, Amazon Elastic Kubernetes Service (EKS), Red Hat Openshift, and Rancher.

 7. Ansible – Cloud infrastructure automation

-Ansible competitors include Terraform, AWS CloudFormation, Jenkins, CFEngine, Puppet, Microsoft Azure Automation, Chef, Google Cloud Deployment Manager, etc.
+Ansible competitors include Terraform, AWS CloudFormation, Jenkins, CFEngine, Puppet, Microsoft Azure Automation, Chef, and Google Cloud Deployment Manager.

 8. Sematext – Cloud monitoring service

-There are dozens of cloud monitoring tools out there, but Sematext provides an all-in-one monitoring platform.
+There are dozens of cloud monitoring tools, but Sematext provides an all-in-one monitoring platform.

-You can monitor both front-end and back-end logs, APIs, applications, and multiple cloud environments from one place.
-Sematext lets DevOps teams monitor everything from networks to containers to microservices to databases and servers.
+You can monitor front-end and back-end logs, APIs, applications, and multiple cloud environments from one place.
+Sematext lets DevOps teams monitor everything from networks, containers, microservices, databases, and servers.

 9. Informatica – Cloud data integration platform